 If you consider increasing cloud usage, e-commerce, remote health, and examples of digital transformation, the future of managed print services (MSP) may seem uncertain.
-Fewer manual processes, paper reduction and green initiatives, and, especially since the onset of the pandemic, people preferring to do business at a distance and with minimal contact, all seem to be pointing to a decrease in the demand for managed print services.
+In addition, fewer manual processes, paper reduction and green initiatives, and the hybrid work trend would seem to indicate a decreased demand for managed print services.

-In general, the report states that anticipated growth is due to the trend away from hardware and consumables cost, similar to factors driving increased adoption of as-a-Service offerings across the board.
+That growth is partly due to the trend away from hardware and consumable costs, similar to factors driving increased adoption of as-a-service offerings across the board.

-However, Technavio points out that managed print services adoption in banking, financial services and insurance (BFSI) represents a significant portion of growth in this market.
-Printed documents are still integral to many processes in these businesses, and managed print services shift the burden for managing large deployments of printers, copiers, scanners, and fax machines from in-house staff to the service provider.
+However, managed print services adoption in banking, financial services and insurance (BFSI) represents a significant portion of the growth in this market.
+Printed documents are still integral to many processes in these businesses.
+Managed print services shift the burden for managing large deployments of printers, copiers, scanners, and fax machines from in-house staff to the service provider.

 Managed print deployments can also include role-based access control and security so that banking, insurance and financial institutions can protect sensitive information by following the principle of least privilege.
-Giving employees access only to data, forms, templates, and executed documents that they need to do their jobs limits the access an unauthorized person would have if they use an employee’s credentials.
+For example, giving employees access only to data, forms, templates, and executed documents they need to do their jobs limits the access an unauthorized person would have if they used an employee’s credentials.
 Furthermore, monitoring and logging solutions can provide visibility into who accesses or changes sensitive documents.